Windows: ssh: Could not resolve hostname: No such host is known

 SSH command syntax

-Try using tools like nslookup [hostname] or ping [hostname] in Command Prompt to see if the hostname is being translated to an IP address.
+You can use tools like nslookup [hostname] or ping [hostname] to check if the hostname turns into an IP address correctly.
+Just type these in the Command Prompt.
 If these tools show an IP address, then DNS is working fine for that hostname.
-If not, there’s a DNS problem.
+If not, you have a DNS problem.

 nslookup DNS in CMD Windows 11

-Think of DNS as the internet’s phonebook, turning names we can remember into IP addresses.
-If DNS can’t do its job, your SSH client won’t know where to go.
+DNS is like a phonebook for the internet, turning friendly hostnames into IP addresses.
+If DNS can’t find the hostname, your SSH client won’t know where to connect.

-Make sure your computer’s DNS settings are right.
-Sometimes, switching to a different DNS server, like Google’s 8.8.8.8 or Cloudflare’s 1.1.1.1, fixes these problems.
+Make sure the DNS settings on your computer are set up right.
+Sometimes, changing to a different DNS server, like Google’s 8.8.8.8 or Cloudflare’s 1.1.1.1, can fix these issues.

 Pro tip: DNS Servers to Unblock Websites and Possibly Everything